 Werewolf Curse and the AIDS epidemic

-I figure a highly publicized attack on a werewolf free clinic, followed by the Ministry of Magic and Magical Institutes of Heath’s inevitable (and understandable) effort to regulate the administration of the cure, would do the trick.
+A highly publicized attack on a werewolf free clinic, followed by the Ministry of Magic and Magical Institutes of Heath’s inevitable (and understandable) effort to regulate the administration of the cure, would do the trick.

 The next chapter of ASIM is full powerful emotions, something I’m not very good at (feelings!
 Too many feelings!
 Noooo!).
 I feel depleted just writing a couple of paragraphs.
 Sometimes, I have to take a moment to not cry as I imagine some parent, child, or lover not understand why their loved one is being denied of what sounds like a simple cure.
 Take these examples: